destenson/iMemoized/README.md

 # iMemoized
 A super-fast memoizer that handle primitives, objects and classes as arguments.
 Faster than lodash, but more powerful.
 Less than 1K when minified and gzipped.
+Less than 2K when minified.
 Faster than moize for single and multiple primitives as well as objects as of Dec 16th, 2016.

 [![Build Status](https://travis-ci.org/anywhichway/jovial.svg)](https://travis-ci.org/anywhichway/iMemoized)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/9e081fb170dd421ba31a95127f5929de)](https://www.codacy.com/app/syblackwell/iMemoized?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=anywhichway/iMemoized&amp;utm_campaign=Badge_Grade)